 Lighting

-While there is a separate lighting person, cinematography demands this knowledge.
-After all, cinematography is what we see on-screen, and how well or horribly the scene is lit is a huge aspect of the craft.
+While there is a separate lighting person, cinematography demands a certain level of knowledge.
+After all, cinematography is what we see on-screen, and how well (or bad) a scene is lit is a huge aspect of the craft.

 Camera Gear